Sprechender/13px/pages/home.md

 I'm not sure if using "Consolas" as the logo font is okay, so please, no lawsuits! 🤞

 I will write about something that interests me once in a while.
-Be patient it can take a while to write a page.
-English is not my native language lol
+My writing style is a work in progress – it may be messy and take some time to develop.
+I don't speak English fluently (yet!), but I'm learning. 😄

 Keep an eye out for more updates – i'll be cooking! ✨